What are or is Wagyu?

 The breed we work with is the Japanese Black or Kuroge Washu.
 They are known to produce the most consistent high marbling in their meat.

 The first Wagyu were exported from Japan in 1976.
 Two red bulls and two black bulls were brought to the US to crossbreed with Angus cattle.
 Fast forward to 1997 when Japan declared all Wagyu a national treasure and banned all further export.
-Less then 200 Wagyu were ever exported from Japan, it is those animals that provide the genetic base for all Wagyu outside of Japan and to which breeders like ourselves trace our cattles’ lineage too!
+A total of 221 Wagyu were exported from Japan, it is those animals that provide the genetic base for all Wagyu outside of Japan and to which breeders like ourselves trace our cattles’ lineage too!

 Wagyu outside Japanese started with four bulls imported into the United States in 1976.
 A total of just under 200 Wagyu ever left Japan before 1997 when Wagyu was declared a national treasure of Japan and both live and genetics exports were banned.